MinBZK/ai-validation/docs/Projects/TAD/reporting_standard.md

 ## Specification of the standard

 The standard will be written in yaml.
-An example yaml is given in the next section.
-The standard defines two 'cards': a `system_card` and a `model_card`.
+Example yaml files are given in the next section.
+The standard defines three cards: a `system_card`, a `model_card` and an `assessment_card`.
+A `system_card` contains information about an algorithmic system.
+It can have mutiple models and each of these models should have a `model_card`.
+Regulatory assessments can be processed in an `assessment_card`.
+Note that `model_card`'s and `assessment_card`'s can be included directly into the `system_card` or can be included as seperate yaml files with help of a yaml-include mechanism.
+For clarity the latter is preffered and is also used in the examples in the next section.

 ### `system_card`

 A `system_card` contains the following information.

+1. `name` (OPTIONAL, string).
+Name used to describe the system.
-1. `upl` (OPTIONAL, string).
+2. `upl` (OPTIONAL, string).
 If this algorithm is part of a product offered by the Dutch Government, it should contain a URI from the [Uniform Product List](https://standaarden.overheid.nl/owms/oquery/UPL-actueel.plain).
-2. `owners` (list).
+3. `owners` (list).
 There can be multiple owners.
 For each owner the following fields are present.

+    1. `oin` (OPTIONAL, string).
+If applicable the [Organisatie-identificatienummer (OIN)](https://oinregister.logius.nl/oin-register).
-    1. `organization` (REQUIRED, string).
+    2. `organization` (OPTIONAL, string).
 Name of the organization that owns the model.
-    2. `oin` (OPTIONAL, string).
-If applicable the [Organisatie-identificatienummer (OIN)](https://www.logius.nl/domeinen/toegang/organisatie-identificatienummer/wat-is-het).
+If `ion` is NOT provided this field is REQUIRED.
     3. `name` (OPTIONAL, string).
 Name of a contact person within the organisation.
     4. `email` (OPTIONAL, string).
 Email address of the contact person or organization.
     5. `role` (OPTIONAL, string).
 Role of the contact person.
 This field should only be set when the `name` field is set.

+4. `description` (OPTIONAL, string).
+A short description of the system.
+5. `labels` (OPTIONAL, list).
+This fields allows to store meta information about a system.
+There can be multiple labels.
+For each label the following fields are present.

+    1. `name` (OPTIONAL, string).
+Name of the label.
+    2. `value` (OPTIONAL, string).
+Value of the label.

+6. `status` (OPTIONAL, string).
+The status of the system.
+For example the status can be "production".
+7. `publication_category` (OPTIONAL, enum[string]).
+The publication category of the algorithm should be chosen from `["high_risk", other"]`.
+8. `begin_date` (OPTIONAL, string).
+The first date the system was used.
+Date should be given in [ISO 8601](https://www.iso.org/iso-8601-date-and-time-format.html) format, i.e. YYYY-MM-DD.
+9. `end_date` (OPTIONAL, string).
+The last date the system was used.
+Date should be given in [ISO 8601](https://www.iso.org/iso-8601-date-and-time-format.html) format, i.e. YYYY-MM-DD.
+10. `goal_and_impact` (OPTIONAL, string).
+The purpose of the system and the impact it has on citizens and companies.
+11. `considerations` (OPTIONAL, string).
+The pro's and con's of using the system.
+12. `risk_management` (OPTIONAL, string).
+Description of the risks associated with the system.
+13. `human_intervention` (OPTIONAL, string).
+A description to want extend there is human involvement in the system.
+14. `legal_base` (OPTIONAL, list).
+If there exists a legal base for the process the system is embedded in, this field can be filled in with the relevant laws.
+There can be multiple legal bases.
+For each legal base the following fields are present.
+    1. `name` (OPTIONAL, string).
+Name of the law.
+    2. `link` (OPTIONAL, string).
+URI pointing towards the contents of the law.
+15. `used_data` (OPTIONAL, string).
+An overview of the data that is used in the system.
+16. `technical_design` (OPTIONAL, string).
+Description on how the system works.
+17. `external_providers` (OPTIONAL, list[string]).
+Name of an external provider, if relevant.
+There can be multiple external providers.
+18. `references` (OPTIONAL, list[string]).
+Additional reference URI's that point information about the system and are relevant.

-#### 2. Models
+#### 1. Models

 1. `models` (OPTIONAL, list[ModelCard]).
 A list of model cards (as defined below) or `!include`s of a yaml file containing a model card.
 This model card can for example be a model card described in the next section or a model card from Hugging Face.
 There can be multiple model cards, meaning multiple models are used.

-#### 3. Assessments
+#### 2. Assessments

+1. `assessments` (OPTIONAL, list[AssesmentCard]).
+A list of assessment cards (as defined below) or `!include`s of a yaml file containing a assessment card.
+This assessment card is an assessment card described in the next section.
-There can be multiple assessments.
-For each assessment the following fields are present:
+There can be multiple assessment cards, meaning multiple assessment were performed.

-1. `name` (REQUIRED).
-The name of the assessment.
-2. `date` (REQUIRED).
-The date at which the assessment is completed.
-3. `contents`.
-There can be multiple items in contents.
-For each item the following fields are present:

-    1. `question` (REQUIRED).
-A question.
-    2. `answer` (REQUIRED).
-An answer.
-    3. `remarks` (OPTIONAL).
-A field to put relevant discussion remarks in.
-    4. `authors`.
-There can be multiple names.
-For each name the following field is present.
-        1. `name` (OPTIONAL).
-The name of the author of the question.
-    5. `timestamp` (OPTIONAL).
-A timestamp of the date and time of the answer.

 ### `model_card`

 A `model_card` contains the following information.

-1. `algorithm-registers` (OPTIONAL, list[string]).
-If this algorithm is registered in an algorithm register, this field should contain a URI to the corresponding record in the register.
-There can be multiple registers.
-A URI could look like `https://huggingface.co/org/modelid` or `https://algoritmes.overheid.nl/nl/algoritme/modelid`.
-2. `language` (OPTIONAL, list[string]).
+1. `language` (OPTIONAL, list[string]).
 If relevant, the natural languages the model supports in [ISO 639](https://www.iso.org/iso-639-language-code).
     There can be multiple languages.
-3. `license`(REQUIRED, string).
+2. `license`(REQUIRED, string).
 Any license from the [open source license list](https://opensource.org/license) [^1].
 If the license is NOT present in the license list this field must be set to 'other' and the following two fields will be REQUIRED.